muralimadhu/oojs-notes/chapter4-prototypes/README.md

 console.log(p.name); // undefined
 console.log(name); // Madhu
 ```
-* Proptypes are like classes in languages that have classes.
-Its a property thats present on all objects (except for some in built functions) and is shared among all instances of an object.
+* Constructors alone dont eliminate redundancy.
+In the example above, every instance of Person has the sayName method.
+Thats where prototypes come in.
+Proptypes are like classes in languages that have classes.
+Its a property thats present on all functions (except for some in built functions) and is shared among all instances of an object.
 Any property or method present on the object that the prototype points to can be accessed by all instances of the object
 ```javascript
 var person = {}
 console.log("hasOwnProperty" in person) // true
 console.log(person.hasOwnProperty("hasOwnProperty")) // false
 console.log(Object.prototype.hasOwnProperty("hasOwnProperty")) // true
 ```
-* An internal property [[Prototype]] keeps track of the prototype for an object isntance
+* An internal property [[Prototype]] keeps track of the prototype for an object instance
 * Use `Object.getPropertyOf` to get the prototype for an object.
 Essentially `a instanceof B` is true if `Object.getPrototypeOf(a) == B.prototype`.
 Note that .prototype can be accessed directly on the constructor, not on the instance.
 On the instance, Object.getPrototypeOf is used
 * The prototype cannot be changed from an instance, they need to be changed from the constructor
 ```javascript